john-blanton-jr/gitlab_2_github/README.md

 # gitlab_2_github
-Bsh script to move your repos from GitLab to GitHub
+Bash script to move your repos from GitLab to GitHub